kumokuro/rock-paper-sissors/README.md

 # rock-paper-scissors
-odin project using html and javascript
+Odin project using html and javascript

 In this project I used HTML, CSS, and Javascript to create a rock-paper-scissors game with a very basic computer AI to play against.